sherry-ger/workshop/Labs/Lab3.md

 <img src="/Labs/images/transform_outlier_default.png" width="400">

 18. Create a outlier Job by providing a name and click on continue.
 <img src="/Labs/images/transform_outlier.png" width="400">
+19. Click on continue in Validation
+20. Click on Create to start the job immediately.

 Let's look the results together.